 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

-The primary purpose of a Business Continuity Plan (BCP) is to document how an organisation intends to respond to various incidents or events that seriously affect the organisation’s operation.
+The primary objective of a Business Continuity Plan is to define how a business intends to respond to various incidents that could significantly hinder its operation.

 The aim of the BCP is to restore and resume critical and essential functions and processes as quickly as possible, to protect the organisation’s workforce, assets and reputation.

-• Response trigger delay: the amount of time the effects of the event have to persist before the BCP is invoked and formal notifications issued
+3. Response Trigger Delay: the period the event's effects have to persist for before invoking the BCP and issuing formal notifications.

-• Impact / effect: who and what in the organisation could be affected by the event and how, plus the severity of that impact and how it might vary over time or some other variable
+4. Impact/Effect: outlines who and what within the organisation could be affected by the event, the severity of the impact, and how this might vary over time.

-• Response: what the organisation will do, how and when, to contain, control, minimise and recover from the event
+5. Response: This delineates what the organisation will do, when, and how, to contain, control, minimise, and recover from the event.

 There are hundreds of BCP templates available online, varying in details required, format, layout and so on.
 Any organisation that already has a BCP in place is likely to have its own requirements and arrangements sorted.

-Scenario testing, desktop testing, dry-run testing are all approaches where different elements of a plan can be tested theoretically or practically, involving a few people or a lot.
+Scenario testing, desktop testing and dry-run testing are all approaches where different elements of a plan can be tested theoretically or practically, involving a few people or a lot.
 The only thing missing is the actual event.
 Its consequences and all the rest are simulated.

 Regular testing also makes or keeps the stakeholders familiar with their roles and responsibilities.